Experienced. Skilled. Creative problem-solvers.

 Outside of her practice, Elizabeth has served the legal community in other ways.
 She was the part-time chief municipal judge for the City of York for five years.
 She is also a past president of the York County Bar Association.

 Elizabeth also has a passion for education and her community.
 She currently serves on the Board of Directors for the York County Natural Gas Authority.
-She volunteers with numerous community youth and family-oriented organizations, including serving on the board for the Early Learning Partnership of York County.
-Elizabeth co-founded the annual Running of the Turkeys charity 5k on Thanksgiving in York, for the benefit of PATH (People Attempting To Help).
+She volunteers with numerous community youth and family-oriented organizations, including serving in leadership roles on the board for the Early Learning Partnership of York County, and the York County Community Foundation, and founding chairperson for the York School District One Education Foundation.
+Elizabeth is a Liberty Fellow.
+Elizabeth co-founded the annual Running of the Turkeys charity 5k on Thanksgiving in York, for the benefit of PATH (People Attempting To Help) and other local charities

-Elizabeth lives in York with her husband, Henry, and their daughters, Mary Alice and Lettie.
+Elizabeth lives in Rock Hill with her husband, Henry, and their two daughters.

 - State of South Carolina